 Our Business Diploma program will give you a competitive edge in your career.
 Business students are tomorrow's accountants, financial officers, marketing managers, insurance brokers, human resources specialists, sport managers, municipal administrators, and entrepreneurs.
 Many of the diploma specialties also provide opportunities for co-op work placements.

-There are available seats at the Moose Jaw and Prince Albert campuses.
+There are available seats for the remote/online delivery and at the Moose Jaw and Prince Albert campuses.

 View the Business Diploma program page for more information.